What is CBD?

 Your body produces chemicals called endocannabinoids, which are used to regulate all of these different operations in the body and brain.
 The ECS is affected by many different factors, including stress, diet, sleep, and exercise.
 When the ECS becomes overworked due to environmental or physical stress, the body can’t produce enough of its own endocannabinoids, and the effects of this poor function impact other bodily systems.

 The cannabis plant contains chemical compounds known as phytocannabinoids, which replicate the activity of your missing endocannabinoids and help to modulate the ECS.
-Alternative Therapies in Health and Medicine states that “modulating the activity of this system may offer tremendous therapeutic promise for a diverse scope of diseases.
+Alternative Therapies in Health and Medicine states that “modulating the activity of this system may offer tremendous therapeutic promise for a diverse scope of diseases, ranging from mental health disorders, neurological and movement disorders, pain, autoimmune disease, spinal cord injury, cancer, cardiometabolic disease, stroke, TBI, osteoporosis, and others” (https://search.proquest.com/docview/2261140321?pq-origsite=gscholar&fromopenview=true).

 What has CBD been used for?

 People have a lot of different reasons for using CBD.
 A 2018 study of CBD users found that nearly 62% of users reported using CBD for a medical condition, with the top three conditions being pain, anxiety, and depression.
-Other conditions reported included sleep disorders, headaches, and nausea. (https://www.liebertpub.com/doi/10.1089/can.2018.0006).
+Other conditions reported included sleep disorders, headaches, PTSD, nausea, and epilepsy (https://www.liebertpub.com/doi/10.1089/can.2018.0006).

 According to the World Health Organization’s Critical Review Report from 2018, “CBD has been demonstrated as an effective treatment of epilepsy in several clinical trials, with one pure CBD product (Epidiolex®) with completed Phase III trials and under current review for approval in the U.S. There is also preliminary evidence that CBD may be a useful treatment for a number of other medical conditions” (https://www.who.int/medicines/access/controlled-substances/CannabidiolCriticalReview.pdf).